tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 to which eNodeB before the simulation begins.
 This can be difficult when the UE initial position is randomly determined by the simulation script.

-One may choose the distance between the UE and the eNodeB may be used as a criterion for selecting the appropriate cell.
-It is simple (at least from the simulator's point of view) and sometimes practical.
+One may choose the distance between the UE and the eNodeB as a criterion for selecting the appropriate cell.
+It is quite simple (at least from the simulator's point of view) and sometimes practical.
 But it is important to note that sometimes distance does not make a single correct criterion.
 For instance, the eNodeB antenna direction should be considered as well.
 Besides that, we